 What is Platts Dubai?

 The term 'Platts Dubai' refers to the physical price of Dubai crude oil loading through the month of assessment.
-Alternative crude’s Oman and Abu Dhabi’s Upper Zakum are also deliverable into the Platts Dubai contract, under a mechanism known as alternative delivery.
+Alternative crudes Oman, Upper Zakum, Al Shaheen or Murban are also deliverable into the Platts Dubai contract, under a mechanism known as alternative delivery.

-The Dubai price is the primary physical market pricing reference for crude oil delivered to Asian refineries from the Middle East Gulf, and has been since the 1980s.
-With deep markets available for hedging, and a solid track record as the sour crude benchmark of choice East of Suez, Dubai’s influence and importance has grown across the years.
+The Dubai price is the primary physical pricing reference for crude oil loading from the Middle East Gulf, Far East Russia and other parts of the world to refiners and has been since spot markets first emerged in the 1980s.
+With deep financial markets available for hedging using Platts Dubai as a settlement, Dubai's influence as the world's leading reference price for all medium sour crude oil has grown through the years.

-Since the start of this decade, the Platts Dubai benchmark has also become the pricing reference for cargoes of crude oil sold from Russia's East Siberian port of Kozmino to refiners -- oil used extensively across the Asia-Pacific region, including the US West coast.
+The Platts Dubai benchmark is also the pricing reference for cargoes of crude oil sold from Russia's Far East ports to refiners across the Asia-Pacific region as well as the US West Coast.